 Is now the time to have hands-free Access control?

-Access control is just as much a conversation topic today as the Covid-19 pandemic, social distancing guidelines, Thermal imaging screening, and deep cleaning of touchpoints to mention just a few.
+Hands-Free Access control is just as much a conversation topic today as the COVID-19 pandemic, social distancing guidelines, Thermal imaging screening, and deep cleaning of touchpoints to mention just a few.

-It is human nature for most of us to go back to our normal routines such as catching public transport, ditching the Zoom or Team conference calls, and revisit our clients and suppliers in person.
-Oh, how we long to have meaningful conversations again, face to face.
+It is human nature for most of us to go back to our normal routines such as catching public transport, ditching the Zoom or Team conference calls, and revisiting our clients and suppliers in person.
+Oh, how we long to have meaningful conversations again, face-to-face.
 Hoping to forget the lonesome quarter of a year in lockdown in our home offices.

 Many businesses that have Access control with touchpoints, have or should have had their Access Control adapted to non-contact Access Control in those areas that require entrance authorisation to minimise personal interaction with the Access Control hardware and safeguard staff, contractors, and visitors alike.